The importance of sustainable cashmere

 Grade B fibre is normally thicker than grade A, with a diameter of 19 microns.
 It is still a luxurious fibre however it feels less soft and fine than grade A and also costs less.
 Grade C is the lowest quality of the cashmere fibre.
 It is very thick and is about twice in thickness to grade A. Grade C fabrics are about 30 microns in diameter and is the cheapest.
 This will feel soft but nowhere near as soft as Grade A

 You won't see these grades on the labels, so the only way you will be able to tell is the hand feel and softness of the cashmere, and by the price, the more you pay the better the quality.
-We have customers returning year after year to buy our Cashmere Jumpers because they know that it is the best quality, we are not throwaway fashion.
+We have customers returning year after year to buy our clothing because they know that it is the best quality, we are not throwaway fashion.